 The Red Sea is not like the Mediterranean.
 The countries and cultures that border the Red Sea are beyond recognition when compared to the European countries of the northern Mediterranean.
-Here was Arabic culture, poverty and starvation.
+Here was warm Arabic culture, poverty and starvation.
 We came into the Red Sea in our posh sailboat representing a degree of wealth that we ourselves didn’t immediately recognise.
-We don’t consider ourselves rich… we pride ourselves in our ability to live our own reasonably simple way of life on a sailboat.
-The people of Egypt, Sudan, Eritrea and Yemen didn’t see things in this way at all.
+We don’t consider ourselves rich… we pride ourselves in our ability to live our own simple way of life on a sailboat.
+The people of Egypt, Sudan, Eritrea and Yemen didn’t see things this way at all.

-Before we made any plans we decided to get some experience with scuba diving so that I myself could deal with problems beneath the boat.
-So from El Gouna we signed on to a PADI scuba diving course, we had a good time… and passed.
-Then we met and became great friends with Peter & Dagmar, a young German couple who lived and worked in Saudi Arabia who kept their French built aluminium sailing ketch Iltis in El Gouna.
-Peter, a geologist specialising in water exploration knew the barren wastes of the countries bordering the Red Sea in great detail.
+Before we made any plans to return north we decided to take up scuba diving, mainly so that I could deal with problems beneath the boat.
+So from El Gouna we signed up to a PADI diving course, we had a wonderful time onboard the live-aboard dive boat diving pristine coral reefs before passing the final examination.
+Then we met and became great friends with Peter & Dagmar, a young German couple normally living and working in Saudi Arabia, who kept their French built aluminium sailing ketch Iltis in El Gouna.
+Peter, a geologist specialising in water exploration, knew the barren wastes of the countries bordering the Red Sea in great detail.
 At first we didn’t know them well in El Gouna… the friendship came later…

 Peter & Dagmar left to head south but not before I’d talked with them on the dockside.
-That set me thinking that we too could at least head down to Port Sudan and maybe a little further to Eritrea if we felt a little more adventurous.
-We could navigate ourselves through the reefs because we now had a cruising guide for the Red Sea in which the suggested anchorages looked stunning.
-So, a couple of weeks after Ilits left Sänna headed south too.
+That set me thinking that we too could at least head down to Port Sudan, maybe a little further to Eritrea if we felt a little more adventurous.
+We could navigate ourselves through the reefs because we now had possession a cruising guide for the Red Sea in which the suggested anchorages looked stunning.
+So, a couple of weeks after Ilits left, Sänna headed south too.
 Leaving El Gouna after nearly three months was a wrench but we simply had to go.
 Henry had returned to England to be with his dad and Marie was down in the dumps.
 Of course, at this stage we were not ourselves experienced ocean passage makers, our four day non-stop sail to Port Sudan was our longest period at sea yet.
 When we arrived in Port Sudan… well it was a shock.

 Leaving Port Sudan we threaded our way south through the extensive reefs which were themselves desolate and littered with wrecked vessels of all descriptions.
 Southwards we anchored inside incredible desert anchorages, El Fajib for example and found ourselves in a fascinatingly surreal world.
 We quickly gained real live experience of reef navigation, climbing the mast to spot our way through intricate entrances because we soon worked out that our charts were sometimes as much as one mile out.
 But we got ourselves south.
 We sailed across the border between Sudan and Eritrea, after yet another four day passage we made our approach to Port Massawa, arriving at dawn to time our passage into the harbour.
-It was a comparatively easy entrance and we were directed over the radio by an enthusiastic harbourmaster who was genuinely pleased to have a foreign yacht visiting his harbour.
+It was a comparatively easy entrance, we were directed over the radio by an enthusiastic harbourmaster who was genuinely pleased to have a foreign yacht visiting his harbour.
 We loved Port Massawa.

-Our other big issue was that our ongoing plans did not include for sailing out of the southern entrance of the Red Sea, through the infamous Straits of Bab Al Mandab.
+Our big issue was that our ongoing plans did not include sailing out of the southern entrance of the Red Sea, through the infamous Straits of Bab Al Mandab.
 We’d be facing prevailing winds, more often than not gale force – which would almost certainly be against us.
-Our original plans were, after venturing further south to explore the desolate anchorages, reefs and islands of Eritrea, we’d head back north to the Suez Canal and then congratulate ourselves on our wonderful Red Sea adventure.
-And so we departed southwards from Port Massawa knowing full well that everything was changing… we felt far more adventurous, we now fancied ourselves as really intrepid sailors.
+Our original plan was, after venturing further south to explore the desolate anchorages, reefs and islands of Eritrea, we’d head back north to the Suez Canal then congratulate ourselves on our wonderful Red Sea adventure.
+And so we departed southwards from Port Massawa knowing full well that everything was changing – we felt far more adventurous, we now fancied ourselves as really intrepid sailors.
 Undoubtedly, we relished this more basic lifestyle having to live by our wits to get by and simply feed ourselves.
-We were changing too…